ackama/lighthouse-matchers/CONTRIBUTING.md

    API](#documentation).
 1. [Refrain from updating the changelog.](#changelog)
 1. Push to your fork and submit a pull request.
-1. [Ensure that the test suite passes on Travis and make any necessary changes to your branch to bring it to green.](#continuous-integration)
+1. [Ensure that the test suite passes CI and make any necessary changes to your branch to bring it to green.](#continuous-integration)

 Although we maintain this gem in our free time, we try to respond to